cmbr326/BAE305_Aquaponics-Project/README.md

    #### Water Pump:
    The pump was able to turn on for five seconds and turn off for five seconds.
 The pump was also successful in pumping water through the entire five feet of tubing needed.
 This was enough "data" to ensure it would work properly for this use.
    #### Temperature Sensor:
    The temperature read in the room was 70.2 Degrees Fahrenheit.
-THe temperature reached after two minutes of holding the sensor in a hand was 98.5 Degrees Fahrenheit.
+The temperature reached after two minutes of holding the sensor in a hand was 98.5 Degrees Fahrenheit.

    <img src="https://github.com/cmbr326/BAE305_Aquaponics-Project/blob/main/fishfeeder.jpg" width="300" height="200">